venetsia/Disseration/README.md

 **Important Note**

-Beware that in oredr to run Winner you will need to specify the same things you have when you have trained the neural network.
+Beware that in order to run Winner you will need to specify the same things you have when you have trained the neural network. - you can view this from logfilename.log
 Why?
 Imagine you train your neural network to play Space Invaders and it is trained with the actions and observations of that game and you try to load the winner genome (that has the actions and observations of Space Invaders) with another game.
 It will not know what to do because it has not been trained to play the different game.